How Does Tobacco Smoke Trigger Asthma?

 Secondhand smoke harms children with asthma even more than adults.

-When a child is exposed to tobacco smoke, his lungs become irritated and produce more mucus than normal.
+When a child is exposed to tobacco smoke, their lungs become irritated and produce more mucus than normal.
 Since children's airways are smaller, the side effects of secondhand smoke affect them faster and can also affect lung function in later life.

 Can Smoking Harm My Unborn Child?